V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ### Benefits of Zen Mode

 Zen is about you being in the *Zone* as in writing so focused that you forget anything else but your writing.
-Classeur assists you in entering the *Zone* via the *Zen Mode* which will fade the Classeur UI so all what is left for you to see: Is your writing!
+Classeur assists you in entering the *Zone* via the *Zen Mode* which will fade the Classeur UI so all that is left for you to see: Is your writing!

 ### Turning on Zen Mode: